KidElectric/dlc_protocol/README.md

 This repository contains example Python, SLURM and shell scripts for getting deeplabcut v.
 2.1.7 working on a GPU cluster / server using a singularity image.
 This example is written for the Bridges / PSC / XSEDE GPU-AI nodes but could be adapted to other cluster environments.

-The deeplabcut docker is based of the original docker instructions found here: https://github.com/DeepLabCut/Docker4DeepLabCut2.0 but will use a docker image hosted on dockerhub that can be pulled onto the cluster and built into a singularity image instead.
+The deeplabcut docker is based off the original docker instructions found here: https://github.com/DeepLabCut/Docker4DeepLabCut2.0 but will use a docker image hosted on dockerhub that can be pulled onto the cluster and built into a singularity image instead.
 (So no need to re-create the docker unless you would like to update it / alter it).

 Throughout the protocol `userid` will be your Cluster / Server / PSC user ID for example, mine is ‘bisett.’
 And `$SCRATCH` represents the directory on the server where your data and model are stored.